 (b) the Board reasonably believes the inclusion of the information in the register would present a serious risk to the health or safety of the practitioner.

-(3) A National Board may decide to remove information that a registered health practitioner has been reprimanded from the National Register or Specialists Register if it considers it is no longer necessary or appropriate for the information to be recorded on the Register.
+(3) A National Board may decide to remove information that a registered health practitioner has been reprimanded from a National Register or Specialists Register in which the practitioner’s name is included if it considers it is no longer necessary or appropriate for the information to be recorded on the Register.

+[Section 226 amended by No. 4 of 2018 s.
+82.]

 227. Register about former registered health practitioners

-A register kept by a National Board under section 222(2) or 223(b) must include the following information for each health practitioner whose registration was cancelled by an adjudication body —
+A register kept by a National Board under section 222 or 223(b) must include the following —

+(a) for each health practitioner whose registration was cancelled by an adjudication body —

-(a) the fact that the practitioner’s registration was cancelled by an adjudication body;
+(i) the fact the practitioner’s registration was cancelled by an adjudication body; and

-(b) the grounds on which the practitioner’s registration was cancelled;
+(ii) the grounds on which the practitioner’s registration was cancelled; and

-(c) if the adjudication body’s hearing of the matter was open to the public, details of the conduct that formed the basis of the cancellation.
+(iii) if the adjudication body’s hearing was open to the public, details of the conduct that formed the basis of the adjudication;

+(b) for each person subject to a prohibition order, a copy of the order.

+[Section 227 inserted by No. 4 of 2018 s.
+83.]

 228. Inspection of registers

 (1) The National Agency —